-Server cluster is a natural platform for building large-scale Internet services [3].
-Clusters are incrementally scalable, inherently parallel and easily made fault-tolerant.
-Recent years have already seen lots of successful scalable Internet services like Google [11] and Yahoo that are built with clusters.
-However, building cluster services has never been an easy task.
+Server cluster is a natural platform for building large-scale Internet services Clusters [1]. are incrementally scalable, inherently parallel and easily made fault-tolerant.
+Recent years have already seen lot of successful scalable Internet services like Google [2] and Yahoo that are built with clusters.
+However, building services has never been an easy task.
 One of the most challenging problems is data management.
 The data store must be scalable, efficient, easy to use and tolerant to node failures.
-Unfortunately, most current cluster services use home developed service-specific solutions to achieve these properties.
-For example, the Porcupine cluster email system [9] managed to achieve the above properties by using its own distributed storage manager and doing replication of critical data all by its own.
-Although these techniques do solve the problem, this approach tends to mix application logic with low-level data management details, which in turn undermines portability and maintainability of the code as the services evolve.
-Therefore it is desirable that a separate, reusable data management layer exists to abstract away all the complexities and let developers focus on service logic.
+Unfortunately, most current clustered services use home developed service-specific solutions to achieve these properties.
+For example, the Porcupine clustered email system [3] managed to achieve the above properties by using its own distributed storage manager and doing replication of critical data all by its own.
+Although these techniques do solve the problem, this approach mixes application logic with low-level data management details, thus make the code neither portable nor easy to maintain as the services evolve.
+It is desirable that a separate, reusable data management layer exists to abstract away all the complexities and let developers focus on service logic.